alpersonalwebsite/react/00_0_intro.md

 ---

-Every time I talked with `young DEVs` (youth here's not more than a short term of exposure or lack "production experience"), the React´s stamp seems to widely extend its real existence...
+Every time I talked with `young DEVs` (youth here's not more than a short term of exposure or lack "production experience"), the React's stamp seems to widely extend its real existence...
 For the new rows of builders, handling `UIs` without a solid `library` (like React) or `framework` (Angular or Vue.js) is something unthinkable and, perhaps, fumes of an old-past ready to be forgotten.

-No matter the appliance you pick to support your work (here´s an elder AngularJS´s patron) we all want the same:
+No matter the appliance you pick to support your work (here's an elder AngularJS's patron) we all want the same:

 * Simplicity (Abstraction)
 * Scalability